united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/datamodel/database/_index.md

 {{% notice info %}}
 `get_asset_id(<enterprise>, <site>, <area>, <line>, <workcell>, <origin_id>)` is a helper function to ease retrieval of the asset id.

-All fields except `<enterprise>` are optional and it will always return the first asset id matching the search.
+All fields except `<enterprise>` are optional, and it will always return the first asset id matching the search.
 {{% /notice %}}